 Best water park in Orlando for sea life lovers

-LEGOLAND Florida Water Park
+5. LEGOLAND Florida Water Park

 Best Florida water park for families with toddlers or preschoolers

-And because this is a LEGO park, there are also lots of activities for creative builders.
-On the Build-a-Raft Lazy River, kids can use floating LEGO bricks to design and build their own raft as they float!
+For a little more thrill, anyone 42-inches or taller can ride together on the (relatively) fast moving Twin Chasers.And because this is a LEGO park, there are also lots of activities for creative builders.
+On the Build-a-Raft Lazy River, kids can use floating LEGO bricks to design and build their own raft as they float.
 At the Build-A-Boat station, kids can build and race their own boat.

-Island H2O Live!
-Water Park
+6. Island H2O Water Park

 Best Orlando water park for families with tech-loving teens

-Adventure Island Tampa Bay
+7. Adventure Island Tampa Bay